Barry Soper: Why Simon Bridges clearly needs to go to an optometrist

 It seemed an appropriate label for Peters considering he was once the Treasurer in the Bolger Cabinet.

-But turns out Bridges was calling him "old naughty," which is apparently what Peters is referred to when it comes to the interpretation of the Chinese written characters used by some Chinese-language media outlets here.
+But it turns out Bridges was calling him "old naughty," which is apparently what Peters is referred to when it comes to the interpretation of the Chinese written characters used by some Chinese-language media outlets here.

-It can apparently also mean old skin, old leather or old rascal - which surely would have been easier for Bridges to try and get his tongue around.
+It can apparently also mean old skin, old leather or old rascal - which surely would have been easier for Bridges to try to get his tongue around.